ChaoLi-Microbio/EasyTax_qiime2/README.md

 # Classifiers fitting for qiime2 (trained for full region and v4 region)
 ## 6 classifiers for qiime2 (Trained from GreenGene2, Sliva138.1 & RDP)

-#Process of qiime2 briefed for taxonomy classification:\
+### First of all, install conda and qiime2 according to the official doc!
-#put the classifier into the folder with your data
+#Then, put the classifier into the folder with your data

 	cd (your data directory/folder)